stripe/stripe-react-native/README.md

 - Remove all entries from LIBRARY_SEARCH_PATHS in the Project configuration `$(TOOLCHAIN_DIR)/usr/lib/swift/$(PLATFORM_NAME)` and `$(TOOLCHAIN_DIR)/usr/lib/swift-5.0/$(PLATFORM_NAME)`
-- Add a new Swift file to the project (File > New > File > Swift), call it whatever you want and create bridging header when it ask about it.
+- Open Xcode and create a new Swift file to the project (File > New > File > Swift), call it whatever you want and create bridging header when it ask about it.

 ## Guides